This post updates as I gain countries, and serves as an index of sorts to much of the content here.

 - Italy and Vatican City

 The last trip of my academic career opened up what has become a firm favourite, Italy – and marked the beginning of writing trip reports.
 Attending a conference in Assisi in 2012 gave me only a glimpse of Rome’s transport infrastructure, so I returned to the capital the following year in tourist mode, briefly also setting foot in Vatican City (before being turned away due to a ticketing issue).
 Later Alaina and I would visit Rome together, which we enjoyed so much we made Italy the main part of our honeymoon.
+Travel with friends also gave us the opportunity to explore Tuscany in 2019.

 2012 added a second new country, thanks to a trip to Zurich for a concert.
 The next year I’d return for a second gig by the same artist, this time in Geneva.
 Most recently, our honeymoon included stops in Zurich and Chur and rail travel across the Swiss alps.